BP is dedicated to maintaining our values

-- Sunrise is a 50/50 partnership between Husky Energy and BP, with Husky as the operator.
+- Sunrise is a 50:50 partnership between Husky Energy and BP, with Husky as the operator.
 It is a world-class reservoir with production anticipated over a 40-plus year life span.
-Phase 1 commenced operations in late 2014.
+Phase one commenced operations in late 2014.

-- Pike is a 50/50 joint venture with Devon NEC Corporation as operator.
-Pike Phase 1 was granted regulatory approval in November 2014 and is currently in the design and planning stage.
+- Pike is a 50:50 joint venture with Devon NEC Corporation as operator.
+Pike phase one was granted regulatory approval in November 2014 and is currently in the design and planning stage.
 Areas for future development are being appraised by delineation drilling and seismic.

 - Terre de Grace is a partnership with Value Creation Inc. BP is a 75% owner and the operator of this project.
 Initial appraisal drilling and seismic are complete.

-BP is exploring parts of the Beaufort Sea in Canada’s Arctic under a joint operating agreement with ExxonMobil Canada Ltd and project operator, Imperial Oil Ventures Resources Ltd. BP holds a 100 % interest in two other exploration blocks in the Beaufort Sea.
+BP is exploring parts of the Beaufort Sea in Canada’s Arctic under a joint operating agreement with ExxonMobil Canada and project operator Imperial Oil Ventures Resources.
+BP holds a 100% interest in two other exploration blocks in the Beaufort Sea.
 In total, BP holds an interest in more than 8,000 square kilometres in exploration licences.

 The Scotian Basin Exploration Project is a proposed exploration programme that includes seismic acquisition and drilling across four exploration licences (ELs 2431, 2432, 2433 and 2434), located approximately 300 kilometres offshore Nova Scotia.
 BP holds a 40% interest in the ELs and will commence as operator for the exploration programme.
 Hess Canada holds a 40% interest in the ELs, and Woodside Petroleum holds a 20% interest.